Health and Wellness Writing by Susan A. Knight

 4. Don't limit yourself by refusing to learn from the past.

-We've all made mistakes and done things we regret.
-Much as we may want to, we can't go back and undo anything from our past.
-However, there's no need to berate yourself for those past mistakes; instead, learn from them.
+Rather than berating yourself for those past mistakes, make a conscious decision to learn from them.
 Examine what happened, how and why it happened, and identify what you can do differently in future to avoid repeating the same mistakes again.
-This is the secret to growing, maturing, and becoming better, rather than just becoming bitter.
+This is the secret to growing, maturing, and becoming better, rather than just becoming trapped by the past or bitter.

 5. Don't limit the ideas and perspectives you explore.